JohannesSeikowsky/BertrandsWords/readme.md

 the two processing scripts.

 #### Possible plans
-This is a version 0.1 so there are many things that can be improved.
+This is a crude version 0.1 so there are many things that can be improved.
 And things that can be added.
 I haven't decided yet.